Skip to content

 Wrike's proofing and approval features make it a strong choice for creative agencies.
 You can mark up images, videos, and PDFs directly within tasks, route assets through approval workflows, and maintain version history on every file.

-Free for up to 5 users.
+Free for unlimited users with basic features.
 Team ($10/user/mo) adds Gantt charts, custom workflows, and dashboards.
-Business ($24.80/user/mo) adds resource management, time tracking, and custom request forms.
+Business ($25/user/mo) adds resource management, time tracking, and custom request forms.
+Note: Wrike sells seats in groups of 5 (up to 30 seats), groups of 10 (30-100 seats), and groups of 25 (100+).
+Plans are annual billing only for Business and above.

 The request forms feature deserves special mention for agencies.
 You can create intake forms for different work types (blog post request, design request, campaign brief) that automatically create tasks with the right assignments, deadlines, and custom fields.
-This standardizes how work enters your queue.
+This standardizes how work enters your queue and eliminates the "I sent you a Slack message about that project" problem that plagues agencies without formal intake processes.

 7. Asana